telerik/maui-docs/controls/treeview/events.md

 * `ItemTapped`&mdash;raises when an item is tapped.
 The `ItemTapped` event handler receives two parameters:
 	* The `sender` argument which is of type object, but can be cast to the `RadTreeView` type.
-	* A `ItemViewTappedEventArgs` object which has a reference to the tapped item through its `Item` property and to the tapped `View`.
+	* A `ItemViewTappedEventArgs` object which has a reference to the
+		* tapped item through its `Item`(`object`) property
+		* tapped `View`(`ItemView`)
+		* and the `Handled`(`bool`) property&mdash;Indicates whether the event handler has already handled the tap event.
+When set to true, the default handling of the tap event is not executed.
+When set to false, the default handling of the tap event is executed.

+>important On Android and iOS when tapping on the TreeView item the item gets expanded.
+On WinUI and MacCatalyst the item gets expanded when tapping on the arrow `>`.

 * `ItemsSourceChanged`&mdash;raises when ItemsSource has changed.
 The `ItemHold` event handler receives two parameters:
 	* The `sender` argument which is of type object, but can be cast to the **RadTreeView** type.